-Ryan Hourihan is a managing director with Pearl Meyer.
-He has over ten years of experience advising boards and senior management on incentive compensation design, corporate governance, and performance measurement with the objective of supporting business strategy, value creation, and shareholder interests.
-Ryan is particularly experienced in compensation challenges unique to privately held firms seeking to compete with publicly traded firms.
-His clients have included Fortune 500 organizations, privately held companies, and pre-IPO ventures across an array of industries.
+Ryan Hourihan is a principal in Pearl Meyer's Los Angeles office.
+He has more than 10 years experience advising boards and senior management on incentive compensation design, corporate governance and performance measurement, with an objective to support business strategy, value creation and shareholder interests.
+His clients include Fortune 500 organizations, privately held companies and pre-IPO ventures across an array of industries.